Alex Stajkovic

 Alex Stajkovic is an Organizational Behavior (OB) professor who has conducted research on confidence and goal priming.
-He is the M. Keith Weikel Distinguished Chair in Leadership in the Wisconsin School of Business at the University of Wisconsin - Madison.
+He holds the Dean's Professorship in Business at the Wisconsin School of Business at the University of Wisconsin - Madison.
 His research bears on self-efficacy, confidence, and primed goals.
 Stajkovic co-authored papers with Albert Bandura, Edwin Locke, and Fred Luthans.
 Stajkovic is a contributing editor to the Journal of Applied Psychology, as well as a member of the Midwestern Psychological Association and Society for Science of Motivation.

 Early life

 Born in 1965 to Yugoslavian parents, Stajkovic grew up in Belgrade.
 He enrolled in the University of Belgrade in 1985, studying economics.
 He was president of Association Internationale des Étudiants en Sciences Économiques et Commerciales (AIESEC) for the Economics Faculty in Belgrade in 1987-1988.

 Education

 Stajkovic graduated with a Ph.D. in organizational behavior from the University of Nebraska–Lincoln in December 1996.
 Luthans was Stajkovic's dissertation chair.
-Stajkovic also earned a Master of Arts in Management from the University of Nebraska - Lincoln in 1993.
+Stajkovic also earned a Master of Arts in Management from the University of Nebraska–Lincoln in 1993.
 His undergraduate education was completed at the University of Belgrade where he earned a Bachelor of Science in Economics in 1991.